ga-wdi-boston/sql/README.md

 #### Code along

-We'll change the type of the columns longitude and latitude.
+We'll change the type of the columns longitude and latitude in cities.

 #### Practice